aerospike/aerospike-tools-validation/README.md

   * When backing up to a directory, open an exclusive validation file for the worker thread by invoking `open_dir_file()`.
   * If the validation thread is the single thread that has `first` set to `true` in its `backup_thread_args` structure, store secondary index definitions by invoking `process_secondary_indexes()`, and store UDF files by invoking `process_udfs()`.
 So, this work is done by a single thread, and that thread is chosen by setting its `first` member to `true`.
   * All other threads wait for the chosen thread to finish its secondary index and UDF file work by invoking `wait_one_shot()`.
 The chosen thread signals completion by invoking `signal_one_shot()`.
-  * Initiate validation of records by invoking `aerospike_scan_node()` with `scan_callback()` as the callback function that gets invoked for each record in the namespace to be backed up.
+  * Initiate validation of records by invoking `aerospike_scan_node()` with `scan_callback()` as the callback function that gets invoked for each record in the namespace to be validated.
 From here on, all worker threads work in parallel.

 Let's now look at what the callback function, `scan_callback()`, does.